build method¶

 structural diff¶

-editing one character of one text reruns the whole Build(), but the diff only emits an op for that text. siblings are not effected.
+children are not part of a blob's equality, so each child list gets its own recursive diff pass. editing one character of one text reruns the whole Build(), but the diff only emits an op for that text and siblings are not affected.

 keys¶